floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 This is so much less interesting than the way they were portrayed in Mass Effect 2.
 In ME2, they're a shadowy semi-terrorist organization who, in some ways, try to do good in the galaxy.
 They have a real utilitarian, "ends justify the means" attitude, but they aren't wholesale evil.
 Many of the Illusive Man's actions are semi-altruistic in ME2 - reviving Shephard, saving the colonies from the Collectors, trying to establish communication with the Geth (DLC).

-This almost completely rewritten in Mass Effect 3, largely for the worse.
+This is almost completely rewritten in Mass Effect 3, largely for the worse.
 Cerberus is evil now.
 They indoctrinate their soldiers.
 They're harvesting refugees.
 They're trying to control the Reapers.
 They've become the Nazi archetypes of this universe, and it's frustratingly simplistic.

 Oh, but what about all the characters you liked from Cerberus - Miranda?
 Don't worry, they left.
 Wait *what*?
 Aren't they the die-hard Cerberus loyalists in ME2?
 And they just left?
 It's a little too convenient.